-The leadership of independent agencies such as the Federal Election Commission (FEC) has the responsibility to regulate campaign financing of political representatives.
+The leadership of independent agencies such as the Federal Election Commission (FEC) has the responsibility to regulate political representatives’ campaign financing.
 They have two interesting unsolved problems.

-First, there are no laws prohibiting candidates from funding their campaigns for office entirely from the fossil fuel industry, big pharma, private health companies, and the purveyors of huge arsenals for weapons or bytes.
+First, there are no laws prohibiting candidates from funding their office campaigns entirely from the fossil fuel industry, big pharma, private health companies, and the purveyors of huge arsenals for weapons or bytes.

-Second, having won a Congressional seat there are no ethical standards or procedural rules that prevent a member of Congress from owning stock in any of these global companies or writing legislation and setting standards that would increase the value of their holdings.
+Second, having won a Congressional seat, there are no ethical standards or procedural rules that prevent a member of Congress from owning stock in any of these global companies or writing legislation and setting standards that would increase their holdings’ value.
 These facts are well known.

 If the youthful fingers of college undergrads can dig into the fissures of corruption in the modern landscape of democracy, the McCain-Feingold prescription for decreasing donor influence may have a future.
-Yes, it is admittedly weak, although the effort to put some sunshine on a few obvious gaps in the financial practices of legislators is where it can get interesting.
-The investigative task is to examine in as much detail as possible, the votes that were not for the GND resolution.
+Yes, it is admittedly weak, although the effort to put some sunshine on a few obvious gaps in legislators’ financial practices is where it can get interesting.
+The investigative task is to examine the votes that were not for the GND resolution in as much detail as possible.
 These representatives will provide the first “tell” in this poker game for the planet.

 Way Way Outside

-The influence of money remains an incontrovertible.
-Freeing up the fundraising needs of members is not the only thing that needs better shields from political radiation.
-The idea of paying each member of Congress $10 million a year in trade for legislative honesty might work if it was also in trade for transparency.
-Could that salary set up a firewall between the legislative mandate of public agencies and the special interest lobby absorbing trillions of dollars in annual spending?
-Could it draw the line in the sand between mandatory and discretionary spending in a responsible manner?
+The influence of money remains incontrovertible.
+Freeing up members’ fundraising needs is not the only thing that needs better shields from political radiation.
+The idea of paying each Congress member $10 million a year in trade for legislative honesty might work if it was also in trade for transparency.
+Could that salary set up a firewall between public agencies’ legislative mandate and the special interest lobby absorbing trillions of dollars in annual spending?
+Could it draw a line in the sand between mandatory and discretionary spending responsibly?
 One never knows unless one gives it a try.
 Hey, the total cost is less than three days of Pentagon spending.

-Did you know the salary of Congress members is less than $200K, but the average in Congress is just over $1M?
-There are many wagging dog possibilities and a couple thousand students of economics and members of the Sunrise Movement, Ballotopedia and others will find out why.
+Did you know Congress members’ salary is less than $200K, but the average in Congress is just over $1M?
+There are many wagging dog possibilities, and a couple of thousand students of economics and members of the Sunrise Movement, Ballotpedia, and others will find out why.
 There are ways to repair the dysfunctions of the government by focusing on bad actors.
-Bottom line, remedies to the possibility of “this for that” corruption or systems that assure 100% transparency remain very difficult to implement.
+The bottom line, remedies to the possibility of “this for that” corruption or systems that assure 100% transparency remain very difficult to implement.

-Know that the GND Resolution is not law, it is a promise.
-Accountability to its vision will be the proof of the hard work needed to get laws passed.
-Win or lose in passing legislation is the measure of the problem and it is a twelve or twenty-year game.
+Know that the GND Resolution is not law.
+It is a promise.
+Accountability to its vision will be proof of the hard work needed to get laws passed.
+Win or lose in passing legislation is the measure of the problem, and it is a twelve or twenty-year game.
 The GND Resolution also measures the quality of pressure in the persuasiveness of science.
-The hypothesis is out there, if more legislators were scientists instead of mostly lawyers, the arguments for change might improve.
+The hypothesis is that if more legislators were scientists instead of mostly lawyers, the arguments for change might improve.
 Membership organizations serving scientists such as 314.org are taking direct action on this point.
-They are motivated well by Albert Einstein who said science does not need to be silent on political matters.
+They are motivated well by Albert Einstein, who said science does not need to be silent on political matters.

 Coalitions of Innovators and Mobilizers

 Given current political conditions, the work of following the money is difficult but not impossible.
 Can you say Paradise Papers or Panama Papers?
 The coffers of lobbyists and today’s political leadership are secretly entwined.
-The unending campaign, the ring of phones and piles of postcards and bodies in the hallways of federal offices can be enough in a democracy, but will it be in time?
+The unending campaign, the ring of phones and piles of postcards and bodies in federal offices’ hallways, can be enough in a democracy, but will it be in time?

 Getting to know how well Seattle’s Democracy Voucher Program is working will add to your confidence.
 It is a remarkable public campaign financing idea.
 It helps residents participate in local government by 1) supporting campaigns and 2) running for office themselves.
 The idea is to make elections competitive and interesting to voters.
 The Brennan Center for Justice paid attention to it because political campaigns represent the heart of the First Amendment to the U.S. Constitution.

-The Center is named for Justice William J. Brennan Jr. One of the things he is well known for saying is the First Amendment requires, “a lot of breathing room.”
-You can trash the Enquirer for being trash, but in the light of the Constitution, it has the same rights as the New York Times.
-An educated public that can see the difference.
+The Center is named for Justice William J. Brennan Jr. One of the things he is well known for saying is the First Amendment requires “a lot of breathing room.”
+You can trash the Enquirer for being trash, but it has the same rights as the New York Times in the light of the Constitution.
+An educated public can see the difference.
 Do we have that now?

 This fear of “the mob” does not reduce the Brennan Center’s interest in reducing negative influences on political campaigns bought by forces that want to run elections with as few voters as possible and have the winning votes go according to a script or plan.
 As this is the behavior of the “moneyed elites,” balance becomes the issue, not new viewpoints.